 The Board took over the functions of the postmaster general in relation to maintaining many hundreds of miles of roads.
 It took over responsibility for certain roads and bridges as well as certain public roads not maintained locally.
 It also inherited roads from the director general of inland navigation.

 The Board’s earliest concerns in relation to inland navigation focused on Shannon and related Shannon Boyne navigation.
 The care and maintenance of the Shannon was delegated to a Shannon commission by legislation in 1839.
-The duties of the Shannon commissioner were transferred to the Board of public works, Board of Works in 1846.
+The duties of the Shannon commissioner were transferred to the Board of Public Works, Board of Works, in 1846.

 The Board took over the responsibility of the Commissioners of civil building.
 It was responsible for the maintenance of the law courts and associated buildings as well as governmental officea and buildings.